lockedatapublished/blog/content/posts/2018-03-03-google-power-bi.md

 - Power BI
 ---

 Hello again everyone!
+Here's the step by step instructions for using the `googlesheets` package in R to enable you to get your data from Google Sheets.
 This latest blog post comes from this video we published a little while ago.

-{{&lt; youtube 8lWR-\_L52Qs &gt;}}

-Here's the step by step instructions for using the 'googlesheets' package in R to enable you to get your data from Google Sheets
+{{< youtube 8lWR-_L52Qs >}}

 Step 1 - Preparation
 --------------------